nextgraph-org/nextgraph-rs/ng-sdk-js/DEV.md

 cd ../app-web
 // for local development
 npm install --no-save ../pkg
-// or, for install from npm registry: npm install npm start
+// or, for installation from npm registry: npm install
+// then:
+npm start
 ```